 Graduate scholarship money for sociology graduate students comes from the Faculty of Graduate & Postdoctoral Studies and from the Faculty of Arts.
 The Faculty of Arts allocates its Graduate Support Initiative (GSI) funding to its 21 Departments, Schools and Programs for them to use as part of funding packages for their graduate students.
 The funding is then allocated to students by units according to their best judgement (taking into account academic and scholarly records).
 If students have any questions or concerns about such funding allocations they are encouraged to raise them with the Graduate Advisor of their Department, School or Program.

-Further information on awards and financial aid at UBC can be found at:
+Further information on awards and financial aid at UBC can be found on Scholarships, Awards & Funding page of the Graduate & Postdoctoral Studies website.

 Or click on links below for additional information on financing your graduate studies: